 High potassium foods have been well documented to protect against hypertension, osteoporosis, and kidney stones.
 It has also been associated with less cardiovascular disease and other heart problems.
-It is well known to doctors that a poor potassium level can cause arrhythmias in the heart.
-However it is not as well known that it can also reduce the heart's mechanical function.
-The poor potassium level results in increased free radical formation.
+It is well known to doctors that a poor potassium level can cause arrhythmias (irregular heart beats) in the heart.
+However, it is not as well known that it can also reduce the heart's mechanical function – its ability to pump blood.
+And it is not well known that the poor potassium level results in increased free radical formation.

 How Does A Poor Potassium Sodium Ratio Cause Heart Problems?

 Dr. Young in an editorial (1) from 2006 discusses the implications of the article we discussed in the last post.
 It has been shown in animals and in humans that too high a level of sodium or too low a level of potassium causes the ventricle to function poorly.
 This is because the ventricle does not relax as fully, or as fast, as when potassium and sodium are at a proper level.
 The result is less filling of the ventricle, and less blood that can be pumped through the blood vessels.

 In the article discussed in the last post, this decreased function of the ventricle from inadequate potassium was associated with increased free radical (ROS) formation.
 In 1992 Dr. Young had shown that improved potassium levels reduced free radical levels in the cell.

 In this editorial he ties together the evidence about increased free radical formation being the possible cause of this reduced heart function.
 He cites several other studies consistent with this theory.
 One showed that vitamin C (an antioxidant) improved heart diastolic function.
 Two other studies connected how the free radicals could interfere with calcium movement in cells, thus interfering with the ventricle's ability to relax and fill with blood.